martijnbastiaan/doctest-parallel/README.markdown

 ```

 ## Per module options
 You can override command line flags per module by using a module annotation.
-For example, if you know a specific module does not support test order randomization, you can disabled it with:
+For example, if you know a specific module does not support test order randomization, you can disable it with:

 ```haskell
 {-# ANN module "--no-randomize-order" #-}